 Early Notables of the Athinkel family (pre 1700)

-More information is included under the topic Early Athinkel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Athinkel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Athinkel family

 Such hard times forced many to leave their homeland in search of opportunity across the Atlantic.
 Many of these families settled along the east coast of North America in communities that would become the backbones of the young nations of the United States and Canada.
 The ancestors of many of these families have rediscovered their roots in the 20th century through the establishment of Clan societies and other patriotic Scottish organizations.
 Among them: Andrew Affleck who settled in Barbados in 1678; Thomas Affleck settled in Frederick County, Maryland in 1787; George, John, and Joseph Affleck, all settled in Philadelphia, Pennsylvania between 1872 and 1880.